sagar-46/LeetCode/Easy/README.md

 &ensp;&emsp;from most significant to least significant in left-to-right order.
 The large integer does not contain any leading 0's.
 Increment the large \
 &ensp;&emsp;integer by one and return the resulting array of digits.

+67.Given two binary strings a and b, return their sum as a binary string.

 69.Given a non-negative integer x, return the square root of x rounded down to the nearest integer.
 The returned integer should be \
 &ensp;&emsp;non-negative as well.
 You must not use any built-in exponent function or operator.